 Despite the importance of unsupervised online CPD, current solutions still suffer from various challenges.
 A key problem with much of the literature is being highly dependent upon the choice of hyperparameters.
-Most existing CPD algorithms require hyperparameter-tuning to achieve their highest potential performance, e.g., Bayesian online change-point detection (BOCPD) \cite{adams2007bayesian, van2020evaluation}.
+Most existing CPD algorithms require hyperparameter-tuning to achieve their highest potential performance, e.g., Bayesian online change point detection (BOCPD) \cite{adams2007bayesian, van2020evaluation}.
 However, performing hyperparameter-tuning might not be feasible in many real-world online learning applications.
+Continuous data streams with evolving characteristics may require frequent adjustments to hyperparameters, disrupting the online learning process.
+Additionally, obtaining labeled data for tuning is not always practical or cost-effective in unsupervised CPD scenarios.
+Time constraints and the need for rapid decision-making further hinder the lengthy process of hyperparameter optimization in dynamic online learning scenarios.

 Another major drawback regarding a vast majority of previous works is requiring prior information about data \cite{aminikhanghahi2017survey}.
-This prior information can be regarding various aspects, including data distribution (e.g., stationary, i.i.d), change-points (e.g., number of change-points), and states' characteristics (state is a portion of time series between two consecutive change-points).
-Therefore, these algorithms are impractical in online real-world scenarios where no information about the system is available prior to the change-point detection phase.
+This prior information can be regarding various aspects, including data distribution (e.g., stationary, i.i.d), change points (e.g., number of change points), and states' characteristics (state is a portion of time series between two consecutive change points).
+Therefore, these algorithms are impractical in online real-world scenarios where no information about the system is available prior to the change point detection phase.
 Finally, some existing online CPD methods require saving the entire or a part of the input data stream.
 This can lead to high memory requirements, which might be infeasible in low-resource devices on edge.
-These challenges lead us to conclude that unsupervised online CPD is still a significant open challenge in real-world scenarios.
+These challenges lead us to conclude that unsupervised online CPD remains a significant open challenge in real-world scenarios.